Client feedback on business brokers & business transfer agents they used

 When searching for business brokers in Google the top results are not necessarily the best brokers, they are the brokers who have spent the most money or effort on SEO.

 There are also numerous review sites and feedback sites worth exploring.
-For example, here's one business transfer agent's feedback page at a site for brokers of residential and commercial real estate.
 Bear in mind that at some review sites it's not impossible to manipulate feedback for your company (or your competitor's).
+For a few of the main business brokers in the UK we've put together our own consolidated reviews to save you visiting hundreds of different review sites.

 So many clients of brokers have been exploited by their brokers that some have taken the time and trouble to create entire websites just to document their experiences.They are often good sources for real-life experiences involving individual brokers.